About Dr. Fontaine

 Navigational Bronchoscopy: A bronchoscope uses a small camera with a GPS-like system that is introduced through the mouth and into the airway to perform the biopsy.
 Nodules located far from the airway are difficult to reach with this technique, which means the biopsy may not provide an accurate diagnosis.

 Surgical Biopsy: A minimally invasive approach, such as video-assisted thoracoscopic surgery (VATS) or robot-assisted surgery, is used to remove the whole nodule rather than a sample.
 A preliminary result is obtained within a few minutes while the patient is still under general anesthesia.
 If the nodule is cancerous, surgery is completed at that moment.
 A surgical biopsy is both diagnostic and therapeutic because it is the definitive treatment for early-stage lung cancer and offers the best chance of a cure.

 Stage identifies how far the cancer has advanced.
 A combination of CT and PET scans, among other tests, determines lung cancer stage.

 - Stage I: Cancer growths are small and malignant cells have not spread to the lymph nodes.
 Tumors this small and contained can often be removed through surgery alone.

 - Stage II: Cancer has traveled to the hilar lymph nodes, around the root of the lung.
 Patients at this stage can usually benefit the most from a combination of surgery and other treatments such as chemotherapy, immunotherapy or radiation.

-- Stage IV: Cancer has metastasized to pleura (lining around lungs) or to other organs.
+- Stage IV: Cancer has metastasized to the pleura (lining around the lungs) or to other organs.
 Surgery is usually not recommended at this stage, but patients may benefit from chemotherapy, immunotherapy or radiation therapy.